startxfr/sxcm/docs/demo/vpa.md

 The **vpa** [demo](../../5-demos) use the [vpa cluster resource](../../resources/vpa) to deploy multiple Vertical Pod Autoscaler cluster using the vpa operator with several example applications working with them.

-This demo is based on the [cluster-vpa helm chart](https://helm-repository.readthedocs.io/en/latest/charts/cluster-vpa) defined in [startx helm-repository](https://helm-repository.readthedocs.io).
+This demo is based on the [example-catalog helm chart](https://helm-repository.readthedocs.io/en/latest/charts/example-catalog) defined in [startx helm-repository](https://helm-repository.readthedocs.io).

 ## Description